moevm/qemu-riscv-cluster/wiki/deploy_example.md

-# Инструкция по развертыванию системы
+# System deployment instructions

-## Архитектура системы
+## System architecture

-Система состоит из следующих компонентов:
+The system consists of the following components:
-1. Несколько виртуальных машин RISC-V, созданных с помощью QEMU
+1. Several RISC-V virtual machines created with QEMU
-2. Контроллер - центральный компонент управления (Go)
+2. Controller - central control component (Go)
-   - Управляет worker'ами через Unix-сокеты
+- Manages workers via Unix sockets
-   - Обеспечивает распределение задач
+- Provides task distribution
-3. Worker'ы - компоненты обработки (C++)
+3. Workers - processing components (C++)
-   - Подключаются к контроллеру через Unix-сокеты
+- Connect to the controller via Unix sockets
-   - Выполняют вычисление хешей
+- Perform hash calculations
-4. Система мониторинга (Grafana, Prometheus, Loki)
+4. Monitoring system (Grafana, Prometheus, Loki)

-## Порядок развертывания
+## Deployment procedure

-### 1. Подготовка окружения
+### 1. Preparing the environment

-На хост-машине должны быть установлены:
+The host machine must have the following installed:
-- Linux с поддержкой KVM
+- Linux with KVM support
-- QEMU для эмуляции RISC-V
+- QEMU for RISC-V emulation

-### 2. Подготовка компонентов
+### 2. Preparing components

-1. Подготовка базовых образов:
+1. Preparing base images:
-   - Создание образа для контроллера через Yocto:
+- Creating an image for the controller via Yocto:
-     * Оптимизированный образ для RISC-V
+* Optimized image for RISC-V
-     * Включает необходимые зависимости для Go
+* Includes the necessary dependencies for Go
-     * Настроен для работы с метриками и логами
+* Configured for operation with metrics and logs
-   - Создание образа для worker'а через Yocto:
+- Creating an image for a worker via Yocto:
-     * Оптимизированный образ для RISC-V
+* Optimized image for RISC-V
-     * Включает необходимые C++ runtime зависимости
+* Includes the necessary C++ runtime dependencies
-     * Настроен для работы с метриками и логами
+* Configured to work with metrics and logs

-2. Компиляция и развертывание контроллера:
+2. Compiling and deploying the controller:

-   - Процесс:
+- Process:
-     * Компиляция Go кода через Bazel в контейнере
+* Compiling Go code via Bazel in a container
-     * Использование подготовленного Yocto-образа для запуска
+* Using a prepared Yocto image to run
-     * Настройка volume для Unix-сокета
+* Setting up a volume for a Unix socket
-     * Экспорт метрик для Prometheus
+* Exporting metrics for Prometheus
-     * Отправка логов в Loki
+* Sending logs to Loki

-3. Компиляция и развертывание worker'ов:
+3. Compiling and deploying workers:

-   - Процесс:
+- Process:
-     * Компиляция C++ кода через Bazel в контейнере
+* Compiling C++ code via Bazel in a container
-     * Использование подготовленного Yocto-образа для запуска
+* Using a prepared Yocto image to run
-     * Подключение к Unix-сокету контроллера
+* Connecting to the controller's Unix socket
-     * Экспорт метрик для Prometheus
+* Exporting metrics for Prometheus
-     * Отправка логов в Loki
+* Sending logs to Loki

-4. Важные моменты:
+4. Important points:
-   - Компиляция происходит в отдельных контейнерах с Bazel
+- Compilation occurs in separate containers with Bazel
-   - Запуск осуществляется на образах, собранных через Yocto
+- Launching is performed on images built via Yocto
-   - Каждый компонент имеет свой docker-compose.yml
+- Each component has its own docker-compose.yml
-   - Настроен сбор метрик и логов для мониторинга
+- Collection of metrics and logs for monitoring is configured

-### 3. Мониторинг
+### 3. Monitoring

 1. Prometheus:
-   - Сбор метрик с контроллера и worker'ов
+- Collection of metrics from the controller and workers
-   - Настройка целей через service discovery
+- Setting up goals via service discovery
-   - Хранение исторических данных
+- Storing historical data

 2. Loki:
-   - Централизованный сбор логов
+- Centralized log collection
-   - Агрегация логов со всех компонентов
+- Aggregation of logs from all components
-   - Структурированное хранение
+- Structured storage

 3. Grafana:
-   - Визуализация метрик из Prometheus
+- Visualization of metrics from Prometheus
-   - Просмотр логов из Loki
+- Viewing logs from Loki
-   - Настроенные дашборды для мониторинга
+- Configured dashboards for monitoring

-## Важные замечания
+## Important notes

-1. Порядок запуска важен: сначала контроллер, затем worker'ы
+1. The order of launch is important: first the controller, then the workers
-2. Все компоненты запускаются через Docker Compose
+2. All components are launched via Docker Compose
-3. Коммуникация через Unix-сокеты
+3. Communication via Unix sockets
-4. SSH используется только для управления VM
+4. SSH is used only for VM management
-5. Базовые образы создаются через Yocto
+5. Base images are created via Yocto
-6. Компиляция происходит через Bazel в контейнере
+6. Compilation occurs via Bazel in a container
-7. При обновлении кода:
+7. When updating the code:
-   - Остановка соответствующего сервиса
+- Stopping the corresponding service
-   - Пересборка через docker-compose up --build
+- Rebuild via docker-compose up --build
-   - Логи и метрики сохраняются в системе мониторинга
+- Logs and metrics are saved in the monitoring system

-### 7. Проверка работоспособности
+### 7. Health check

-1. В Grafana проверяется:
+1. Grafana checks:
-   - Статус контроллера
+- Controller status
-   - Статус каждого worker'а
+- Status of each worker
-   - Метрики производительности
+- Performance metrics
-   - Системные ресурсы
+- System resources

-2. В логах контроллера проверяется:
+2. Controller logs check:
-   - Создание Unix-сокета
+- Creating a Unix socket
-   - Подключение worker'ов
+- ​​Connecting workers
-   - Отсутствие ошибок взаимодействия
+- No interaction errors

-### 8. Управление системой
+### 8. System management

-Основные операции управления:
+Basic management operations:
-1. Остановка/запуск отдельных worker'ов
+1. Stopping/starting individual workers
-2. Перезапуск контроллера при необходимости
+2. Restarting the controller if necessary
-3. Полная остановка системы в следующем порядке:
+3. Completely stopping the system in the following order:
-   - Остановка всех worker'ов
+- Stopping all workers
-   - Остановка контроллера
+- Stopping the controller
-   - Остановка виртуальных машин
+- Stopping virtual machines
-   - Остановка системы мониторинга
+- Stopping the monitoring system

-### 9. Устранение неполадок
+### 9. Troubleshooting

-При возникновении проблем проверяется:
+If problems arise, the following is checked:
-1. Доступность SSH для управления VM
+1. SSH availability for VM management
-2. Наличие и права доступа к Unix-сокету
+2. Availability and access rights to the Unix socket
-3. Логи контроллера на предмет ошибок IPC
+3. Controller logs for errors IPC
-4. Логи worker'ов для проверки подключения
+4. Worker logs to check the connection
-5. Метрики в Prometheus
+5. Metrics in Prometheus
-6. Состояние Docker контейнеров
+6. Docker container status

-## Важные замечания
+## Important notes

-1. Порядок запуска важен: сначала контроллер, затем worker'ы
+1. The order of startup is important: first the controller, then the workers
-2. Все компоненты работают в Docker контейнерах
+2. All components run in Docker containers
-3. Коммуникация между контроллером и worker'ами через Unix-сокеты
+3. Communication between the controller and workers is via Unix sockets
-4. SSH используется только для управления VM
+4. SSH is used only for VM management
-5. Мониторинг осуществляется централизованно через Grafana
+5. Monitoring is performed centrally via Grafana
-6. Сборка кода происходит через Bazel в контейнере
+6. Code is built via Bazel in the container
-7. При обновлении кода:
+7. When updating the code:
-   - Пересборка через Bazel в контейнере
+- Rebuild via Bazel in the container
-   - Перезапуск обновленных компонентов
+- Restart updated components